AgenceBaltazare/vkrz/wp-content/plugins/profile-builder-pro/readme.txt

 == Changelog ==
+= 3.5.0 =
+* Fix: Issue with missing dependency for a script
+* Fix: Issue with Admin Approval sorting query for unapproved cases
+* Fix: Issue with Multiple Admin Emails
+* Misc: Added Advanced Setting to allow admins to disable the Multiple User Roles selector field from the back-end Add/Edit User pages
+* Misc: Don't show Paid Member Subscriptions cross promotion if the plugin is already active
+* Misc: Removed period after the Activation URL in the default Email Confirmation email
+* Misc: Removed wrong email tags from the Default Registration email for admins

+= 3.4.9 =
+* Fix: Security issue with Reset Password form.
+Thanks to Stiofan O'connor
+* Fix: Added option in Advanced Settings -> Fields for display password feature.
+It's disabled by default now.
+Display and positioning corrected
+* Fix: Language field to be in sync with default WordPress field
+* Fix: Issue with the Admin Approval status not being saved correctly in the usermeta table
+* Fix: For issue with WooCommerce Sync fields in Elementor Widgets
+* Misc: Added Empty Username/Password login messages in our code so they can be changed using the Labels Edit add-on

 = 3.4.8 =
 * Feature: Add a visibility toggle to Profile Builder password fields.
 Similar to WordPress default form functionality
 * Fix: Issue with Labels Edit showing the incorrect original string in the back-end